akanadocs/docs-test/ev/envision_reference/env_appendix.md

 ---
 layout: page
-title: Envision Appendix
+title: Appendix
 description: Provides a list of chart properties used in the Envision Dashboard.
 product: ev
 category: learn
-sub-nav-class: Envision Reference
 weight: 8
 type: page
-nav-title: Envision Appendix
+nav-title: Appendix
 ---

-## Envision Appendix
+## Appendix
 Provides a list of chart properties used in the Envision Dashboard.

 <a href="env_toc.html" class="button secondary">Envision Reference (Main Topic)</a>  <a href="../envision_install/installing_envision.htm" class="button secondary">Installing Envision 1.0</a>